Ms. Flora LEE

 Leading the Systems and IT team, my roles are to ensure the delivery of reliable, secure, and fit-for-purpose Library systems to address teaching, learning, and research needs.
 We keep pursuing IT solutions to streamline administrative workflows and achieve smart user services.
 Our team also strives to implement IT-driven and STEM-oriented facilities and equipment to support the University's discovery and innovative curriculum.

 Mr. Vincent LO

-As the IT officer of Technical Services and Support section, I am responsible for developing and maintaining the library systems and IT equipment.
+As the IT officer of Systems and IT Section, I am responsible for developing and maintaining the library systems and IT equipment.
 You may also contact me if you have any enquiries about library application and facilities in CREATE!.

 Mr. Wilson TSUI

-As the senior technician of Technical Services and Support section, I am responsible for the technical support of Audio Visual facilities and the Library servers operations.
+As the senior technician of Systems and IT Section, I am responsible for the technical support of Audio Visual facilities and the Library servers operations.
 I am also the Library Safety officer.

 Dr. Steve CHING

 Mindful of the importance of cultural heritage, I endeavor to collaborate with faculty from diverse fields and backgrounds to design and develop programs/projects that would engage students in cross-disciplinary, multicultural learning that requires combining research of archival materials and off-campus, on-site investigations.